Grant County 4-H

 Junior Leaders is designed for 4-H members in grades 7-12th the opportunity to develop their leadership skills.
 Junior Leaders provide guidance to younger 4-H members, assist with local and county 4-H activities, complete community service projects, meet new friends, and have FUN!
 While our youth may be most well known for their walking tacos that they sell at the fair the money they raise from this fundraiser allows them to give back to the community and provide additional learning opportunities.

-Meetings are held on the first Monday of every month.
+Meetings are held once a month.
 If you are in grades 7 through 12 and want to participate, add the Jr. Leader project to your 4-HOnline profile and you will begin receiving project information and notifications about opportunities for the group!

 Questions?
 Email Kris at goffk@purdue.edu